-Financial Aid Basic Eligibility
+Criteria for Federal Financial Aid Eligibility

-- The student must be a US citizen, national, or eligible non-citizen. - The student must have earned a high school diploma or the equivalent (i.e., GED). - The student must be enrolled at least half-time in an eligible degree or certificate program. - The student must not be in default on any existing federal student loans and not in an overpayment status on a federal grant.
+- File a FASFA for the current award year - Be a US citizen, national, or eligible non-citizen. - Have a valid Social Security number (with exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or Republic of Palau) - Have earned a high school diploma or the equivalent (i.e., GED). - Be accepted for or enrolled - Be enrolled at least half-time in an eligible Taft degree program.
+Must not be in default on any existing federal student loans and not in an overpayment status on a federal grant. - Must maintain satisfactory academic progress at Taft - Provide consent and approval to have your federal tax information (FTI) transferred directly into your FASFA form - Certify that you will use federal student aid only for educational purposes.